 This design works well in living rooms (above the couch or mantel), dining rooms, or even in master bedrooms where there is plenty of space for the framed portraits to shine.

-This is a simple design that makes all three images standout.
+This is a simple design that makes all three images standout for your photo wall display.
 It features a 16×24’’ canvas centered between (2) 11×14’’ canvases.
 This design works well in any space from the living room to baby’s room!
+You could mix this photo wall display up by having your images vertical or horizontal.

-This is a great design for a smaller space, such as an in office or hallway.
-Because they are smaller in size, this design can make a great gift for grandparents.
+This is a great photo wall display design for a smaller space, such as an in office or hallway.
+Because they are smaller in size, this design can make a great gift for grandparents, too.

 This is my all time favorite wall display.
 It not only provides five opportunities to display images, but as a whole this design makes quite the statement.
-I, personally, have this layout above my couch in the living room.
-It could also work well in the master bedroom.
+I, personally, have this layout hanging in my own home.
+It could work well in the master bedroom, above a couch or in the dining room, even.